-Unless you’re in the talent and solutions business, you may be hard-pressed to come up with a quick answer to the question, “So what’s the difference between contingency search and retained executive search?”
-Lucky for you, it happens to be a question we hear a lot.
-So much, in fact, it inspired this post!
+Unless you’re in the talent acquisition world, you may be hard-pressed to answer the question, “What’s the difference between contingency search and retained executive search?”

 How are contingency and retained executive search recruiters paid?

-Contingency search recruiters are paid at the end of a search process when the client hires one of the recruiter’s candidates.
-Retained executive search firms charge a consulting fee—paid as a monthly retainer—based on the scope, size, and estimated duration of the search.
+Retained executive search firms charge a consulting fee—paid as a monthly retainer—based on the scope, size, and estimated duration of the search process.

 How does contingency executive search work?

 In a word: efficiently.
-Clients opt for a contingency executive search for the speed and ease of the process.
-It’s an affordable way to gain access to a vast network of talented executives.
+Clients opt for contingency executive search when speed is key.
+It’s a quick and affordable way to gain access to a vast network of talented executives.

-Small to medium-size businesses call upon contingency search partners to help them find a range of well-qualified directors, VPs, and C-suite executive candidates.
+Small to medium-size businesses look to their contingency recruiting partners to help them find a range of well-qualified directors, VPs, and C-suite executive candidates.
 And find them quickly.

-To streamline the process, contingency search recruiters often rely on a carefully cultivated and curated pool of candidates from which they select the most qualified candidates for a given position.
+To streamline the process, contingency search recruiters often rely on a carefully cultivated and curated pool of candidates.
+From there, they select the most qualified candidates for a given position.

 Clients can expect their contingency search partners to submit pre-screened resumes of candidates who meet their must-have criteria.
-From there, the process moves quickly to interviewing and hiring.
+Once they’ve selected their top candidates from the pool, the process quickly transitions to interviewing and hiring.

-Unlike retained executive search, which we’ll get to in a moment, contingency search isn’t exclusive.
-Companies may opt to work with contingency search firms to augment the recruiting efforts of their internal HR teams.
+Unlike retained executive search—which we’ll cover in a moment—contingency search isn’t exclusive.
+Hiring companies may opt to work with contingency search firms to augment the recruiting efforts of their internal HR teams.
 Companies may even work with more than one firm throughout the course of the search process.

-It’s also important to note that contingency candidates may be presented to multiple companies simultaneously to ensure the best possible placement in the shortest amount of time.
+It’s important to note that contingency candidates may be presented to multiple companies simultaneously.
+This ensures the best possible placement in the shortest amount of time.

 Contingency executive search is a strong option for hiring managers who need experienced leaders and who prefer interviewing several qualified candidates for a given position.
 We encourage both our clients and our candidates to communicate openly with their contingency recruiters to help ensure an efficient and seamless executive search process.